-Three lithologic units were recognized during examination of cores from Site C0006 (Fig. F6).
-Lithologic Unit I is Pleistocene in age and extends from the seafloor to 27.23 m CSF.
+Three lithologic units were recognized during examination of Site C0006 cores (Fig. F6).
+Unit I is Pleistocene-Holocene in age and extends from the seafloor to 27.23 m CSF.
 Unit I consists of a fining-upward succession of silty clay, sand, silty sand, and rare volcanic ash layers.
-Deposition is interpreted to have occurred on the lowermost slope above the trench floor by hemipelagic settling, turbidite deposition that decreased through time, and accumulation of a thick ash near the base of Unit I. An age gap between Units I and II suggests that the contact is an unconformity that formed during the uplift of underlying sediments.
+Deposition is interpreted to have occurred on the lowermost slope above the trench floor by hemipelagic settling, turbidite deposition that decreased through time, and accumulation of a thick ash near the base of Unit I.

 Unit II (27.23-449.67 m CSF) is Pleistocene in age and is interpreted as having been deposited in a trench setting, with increasing proximity to the axial portion of the trench upsection.
-Subunit IIA (27.23-72.06 m CSF) is dark gray to black fine-grained sand, consisting dominantly of metamorphic and volcanic lithic fragments with secondary quartz and feldspar.
+Subunit IIA (27.23- 72.06 m CSF) is dark gray to black fine-grained sand, consisting dominantly of metamorphic and volcanic lithic fragments with secondary quartz and feldspar.
 Individual sand beds (~1-7 m thick) typically grade into silt and sometimes silty clay with indistinct boundaries between the different lithologies.
 Subunit IIB (72.06-163.33 m CSF) consists of interbedded fine-grained sand, silty sand, and silty clay in approximately equal abundances.
-Assessment of this sub-unit was hampered by poor core recovery, possibly indicating substantial loss of the sand units indicated by LWD logs (Kinoshita et al., 2008).
-Sand intervals are typically normally graded with indistinct upper boundaries that grade into silty clay.
+Poor core recovery may indicate substantial loss of the sand units indicated by LWD logs (Kinoshita et al., 2008).
+Sand layers are typically normally graded with indistinct upper boundaries that grade into silty clay.
 The silty clay is greenish gray and is only slightly bioturbated or mottled in places.
-An age reversal within Zone NN19 was identified at the lithologic boundary between Subunits IIB and IIC.
-This reversal is attributed to thrust faulting, although no major fault zone was identified based on structural description of the cores from this depth.
+An age repetition zone within Zone NN19 was identified at the lithologic Subunit IIB/IIC boundary and is probably caused by faulting or affected by the presence of large amounts of reworked fossils.
 The dominant lithology in Subunit IIC (163.33-391.33 m CSF) is greenish gray silty clay, and minor lithologies include normally graded silt, sand, and rare ash.
 Of the siliciclastic beds, silt is generally more abundant than sand, particularly when compared to Subunit IIA.
 The dominant lithology of Subunit IID (391.33-449.67 m CSF) is greenish gray silty clay, and minor lithologies include silt and ash.
 Silt layers are thin-bedded and are relatively rare in this section, becoming absent below 405 m CSF.
 Sand is completely absent from this subunit, and ash layers are relatively abundant in comparison with overlying units.
-A short time gap (~0.17 m.y.) was found between 434.71 and 439.50 m CSF.
-A longer time gap or unconformity (~1 m.y.) was found at the boundary between Units II and III.
+A short age gap (~0.17 m.y.) was found between 434.71 and 439.50 m CSF.
+A longer age gap or unconformity (~1 m.y.) was found at the Unit II/III boundary.

-Unit III is late Miocene-early Pleistocene in age and consists of greenish gray to grayish silty clay with some interbedded volcanic ash, including dolomite- and calcitecemented ash.
-Unit III has an overall increased clay content and decreased quartz and feldspar content compared to the overlying sediments.
+Unit III is late Miocene-early Pliocene in age and consists of greenish gray to grayish silty clay with some interbedded volcanic ash, including dolomiteand calcite-cemented ash.
+Unit III has an overall increased clay content and decreased quartz and feldspar contents compared to the overlying sediments.
 Unit III was deposited by hemipelagic settling along with accumulation of volcanic ash.
-The Miocene-early Pleistocene age and lithologic content of Unit III are similar to the Shikoku Basin facies documented at ODP Sites 1173 and 1174 in the Muroto transect more than 100 km to the west-southwest along the Nankai Trough (Shipboard Scientific Party, 2001a, 2001b).
+The Miocene- early Pliocene age and lithologic content of Unit III are similar to the Shikoku Basin facies documented at ODP Sites 1173 and 1174 in the Muroto transect more than 100 km to the west-southwest along the Nankai Trough (Shipboard Scientific Party, 2001a, 2001b; Moore et al., 2001).